mollie/api-documentation/source/reference/v2/shipments-api/create-shipment.rst

 *application fee* or by *splitting the payment*.
 To learn more about the difference, please refer to the :doc:`Mollie Connect overview </connect/overview>`.

-.. warning:: This functionality is currently only available with for captures methods (Klarna Pay now, Klarna Pay later, Klarna Slice it, etc.)
+.. warning:: This functionality is currently only available for captures methods (Klarna Pay now, Klarna Pay later, Klarna Slice it, etc.)

 .. parameter:: routing